Our Team

 Jada-Gabrielle Pape

 Jada-Gabrielle Pape is Xwelmuxw from the Saanich and Snuneymuxw Nations.
-She lives in East Vancouver with her fantastic 18-year-old kid and their two extroverted Pitbulls, Stuart and Sylvia.
+She lives in East Vancouver with her fantastic 20-year-old kid and their two extroverted Pitbulls, Stuart and Sylvia.
 Jada is committed to walking gently in a harsh world, bringing forward the good teachings of her communities and Elders, and getting into good trouble.
 When she is not working on beautiful projects with the Drawing Wisdom team you can find her in her pajamas at the kitchen table collaborating on beading projects with wonderful young Indigenous Peoples.

 Jada holds a BA and Master’s from UBC is a certified grief and trauma counselor, and is the founder of Courage Consulting (a decolonizing firm specializing in truth and reconciliation, DEI, and organizational transformation).
 Jada is also a co-founder of Drawing Wisdom where she facilitates conversations around cultural safety, directs projects, and is generally on board to dream and design any project that upholds the voices of Indigenous Communities and Peoples.
 And she hosts the Drawing Wisdom Video Podcast.
+She takes the lead in all Drawing Wisdom projects.

 David Ng